 Mimi Ito.
 Biography Mizuko Ito is a cultural anthropologist of technology use, examining children and youth’s changing relationships to media and communications and is Professor in Residence and John D. and Catherine T.

 MacArthur Foundation Chair in Digital Media and Learning at the University of California, Irvine, with appointments in the University of California Humanities Research Institute, the Department of Anthropology, and the Department of Informatics.
-Her work on educational software appears in Engineering Play: A Cultural History of Children’s Software.
-In Japan, her research has focused on mobile and -portable technologies, and she co-edited a book on that topic, Personal, Portable, Pedestrian: Mobile Phones in Japanese Life.
+Sugata Mitra: The child-driven education.
+Leadership in Education: Michael Fullan Six Secrets.

 Gatto, please.
 Twenty-six years ago, having nothing better to do, I tried my hand at schoolteaching.
 My license certifies me as an instructor of English language and literature, but that isn't what I do at all.
 What I teach is school, and I win awards doing it.
 Teaching means many different things, but six lessons are common to schoolteaching from Harlem to Hollywood.
 Freedom to Learn.
 Dream A Dream.